tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 In other words, the Junkspace of airports has become the Airspace of everywhere.
 Commoditized comfort.
 CBD-cozy.

+But technology is not satisfied with the "connoisseurial" spaces of coffee shops, airports, restaurants, hotels and bars.
+Technology is eating the world and it's hungry.

-But our experience of space is transforming once again - because every space now is a dual-space.
+Our experience of space is transforming once again - because every space now is a dual-space.
 Wherever we are, we are also in digital space.
 Our physical space - junkspace - airspace - is now just a backdrop for an equivalent junk-digital-space.
 The airport, once bastion of large bright shared screens is now just a row of seats with faces slumped into our personal screens.

 Every physical space is now secondary - there is no physical space left that is the primary place we are.
 We are always primarily in digital space and secondarily in physical space.

-Brightly lit screens that we hold 60cm away from our faces, check 20 times a minute, spend 8 hours a day using and they're larger in our field of vision than a movie screen.

 Yes, physical space has been conquered.

+The world is being terraformed - not by physical changes in space (like junkspace and airspace) but by replacing space itself.
+Space has been replaced with digital space, and digital space is nothing but feeds as far as the eye can scroll.
+Junkfeeds.

 ## From Junkspace to Junkfeeds

 How do we understand where we are in digital space?
 How do we orient ourselves?

 The answer, in 2019 is feeds.
 Every commercialized, flattened, colonized part of digital space is now a feed - junk-feeds.
 Junkfeeds.

+Once confined to Times Square this bright, flashing, garish, predatory environment has extended through our screens into every single moment in time and space.
+At home on your phone at 11pm?
+Slouched in the dark over your screen there is a times square in your face.
+Garish, bright, loud, flashing.

+Junkfeeds scroll endlessly in front of us.
+Disorientating us.
+Destabalizing our sense of oursleves and our sense of the world.

 In this way, junkspace has been digitized and replaced by the screens in our hands.
 From Junkspace to Junkfeeds.